 Q: Can I download pdf or html articles from the library's databases and place them on my Canvas course site?

 A: The licenses for library's databases vary.
 Many do not allow downloading and reposting on another site.
 The best option is to link to the articles.
 Instructions for linking are on the library's web site.

 A: Because of portion limitations, it is never okay to scan an entire book (or journal issue).
-Many universities advise that you may post up to 10% of the book or journal issue on your Blackboard course site.
+Many universities advise that you may post up to 10% of the book or journal issue on your Canvas course site.
 If you want your students to read an entire book, you may place it on library reserve or require it as a textbook, which addresses Factor 4 of the fair use guidelines regarding the effect on the market for the book.

 A: This is not a good practice, again because of Factor 4 (see above).

 Q: Can my students group together to buy one textbook and then make photocopies to share?

 A: No. This would not be fair use because it would adversely affect the market for that textbook (Factor 4).